Iantechie/TaskAPI/README.md

 # TaskAPI
-Django Rest Framework API to perform create, retrieve, update and delete items in the backend.
+Django Rest Framework API to  create, retrieve, update and delete items in the backend.